hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 ##### Add Variable Set to Catalog Item

 1. Go back to your Catalog Item
-1. Select "Variable Sets Tab" > Click "New"
+1. Under the "Variable Sets" tab,  click "New".
 1. Search for the variable set that was created (`Example Pinned Variables`).
 1. Click "Submit".